Autism

 Where to find help and support

-Newly diagnosed: things to help
+Newly diagnosed with autism: things to help

 Give yourself time